-Ensure Integrated Operation of Regional and National Power Systems to facilitate transfer of electric power within and across the regions and trans-national exchange of power with Reliability, Security and Economy.
+- Ensure Integrated Operation of the Indian Power System to facilitate transfer of electric power within and across the regions and trans-national exchange of power with Reliability, Economy and Sustainability.

 The Corporation has set the following objectives in line with its Mission for integrated operation of regional and national power system through “National Load Despatch Center and Regional Load Despatch Centers” to discharge the following functions:

 A. Functions of POSOCO as per directions of Ministry of Power issued from time to time

 - To supervise and control all aspect concerning operations and manpower requirement of RLDCs and NLDC.

 - To act as the apex organisation for human resources requirement of NLDC and RLDCs.

 - To ensure planning and implementation of infrastructure required for smooth operation and development of NLDC and RLDCs.

 - To coordinate the functioning of NLDC and all the RLDCs.